aadennis/PythonSandboxAA/TideTimes/README.md

 February 2024

 See the video here for notes just recording the middle 2 tidetimes for the day.
-https://www.youtube.com/watch?v=M5XcVtQ3uUw
+Note that this fails to include the "Bravo" morpheme.
+The next picture, which begins "0828...", which is the time and tide height for a given day, shows each day being punctuated by a "Bravo". https://www.youtube.com/watch?v=M5XcVtQ3uUw

 November 2023